What is Continuum?

 - Restaurants: Oadby, which is about a 15 min walk away from the venue, has a number of restaurants such as the ‘The Lord Keeper of The Great Seal’ (a Wetherspoon Pub with a truly Eldritch name) or the Leeja Palace, an Indian Restaurant (Upstairs at The Parade 13).

 What are the self-catering kitchens like?

 Every flat in the Hall has a shared kitchen, which should contain a working stove and oven, fridge/freezer, kettle, microwave and toaster.
-If you decide to cook your own meals during the con, be advised that you will need to bring your own cooking utensils as well as plates, glasses and cutlery and washing up liquid etc. The kitchens will be equipped for sell catering but we cannot say quite what this will include.
+If you decide to cook your own meals during the con, be advised that you are advised to bring your own cooking utensils as well as plates, glasses and cutlery and washing up liquid etc. The kitchens will be equipped for sell catering but we cannot say quite what this will include.

 Where can I buy things off-site?

 The closest supermarket is the ASDA in Oadby about 15 minutes walk (0.8 miles) from the venue, but there is also Waitrose (1.1 miles) and a Sainsburys (1.7 miles) further into town, plus an array of other shops.

 Is there a bar?

 Yes, there is.
 The bar at John Foster Hall stocks an array of bottled beers, soft drinks, bottled cider and other alcoholic beverages.
 The bar is usually open from about 11am to 2am.

 Due to University and licensing policies, you may not bring or consume your own alcohol anywhere in the venue or elsewhere on the premises.
 You may, however, consume your own alcohol in the rooms of the accommodation blocks.